twocentstudios/twocentstudios.github.com/_posts/2016-06-25-a-deep-dive-into-ios- messages-extensions.markdown

 I recommend watching the WWDC talk [iMessage Apps and Stickers Part 2](https://developer.apple.com/videos/play/wwdc2016/224/) and reviewing the code for [IceCreamBuilder](https://developer.apple.com/library/prerelease/content/samplecode/IceCreamBuilder), the Apple endorsed example for this topic.
 I consider that talk the primary source of information on Messages.framework.
 Here's a link to the [Messages.framework](https://developer.apple.com/reference/messages) docs.

 Note: This post was originally written for iOS 10 beta1.
+It was partially updated for beta2 on 7/7/2016.

 ## Overview